Relationship at Seven Months: All You Need to Know

 This hormone then starts to drop off during the next couple of years as the couple begins to settle into a routine together.

-According to some scientists, a long-term relationship can last for several years if both partners’ oxytocin levels drop.
+According to some scientists, long-term relationships can last for several years if both partners’ oxytocin levels drop.
 Some couples may not consider seven months a long-term, but some people will.

 This usually happens after the couple experiences a dip in the oxytocin level, which makes them less likely to feel passionate about each other.
 Some couples then start to notice issues with their relationship.